Aantic96/SP500/README.md

 By default the script will run in the upsert mode and append the data to the existing.

 In case you want to store only the fresh data, you can run the script in truncate mode by running ```docker compose run --rm app python app.py --truncate```.

+Additionaly, there's option for fundamentals data, which can be obtained by running ```docker-compose run --rm app python fundamentals.py```